harlyq/aframe-sprite-particles-component/README.md

 The shader for the particles is optimised to use only the code required for a given set of shader attributes, so it is no longer (as of v0.3.4) possible to add new attributes after creation (attributes can still be changed in the Inspector).
 However, there are no problems changing attributes that existed when the component was created (except for *overTimeSlots*).

 When using **model** the particles spawn at random points on the surface of the model.
 Each triangle is given even weighting, so on average a large triangle will have as many particles as a small triangle.

+If not set as assets then models may take some time to load, and the particle system will only show once the model is loaded.
+If a **delay** is set then the delay starts as soon as the component is enabled - even there is a model which is not yet loaded.

 The **velocityScale** is a very crude 3D approximation on a 2D camera facing billboard, so it may look odd when viewed extremely closely, or when the particle systems are very thin.
 The particle systems uses Points, which only have a single scale value so it applies equal in both x and y in screen space.
 VelocityScaling will only be active if either the **velocityScale** or **velocityScaleMinMax** attribute is defined in the component, and the **velocityScale** is greater than 0.